CP-Lookin/ml-backend/README.md

 | :-------- | :------- | :------------------------- |
 | `file` | `file` | **Required**.
 The file to be uploaded for prediction  |

+You can view this [document](https://documenter.getpostman.com/view/23531718/2sAYBUDYDF) for an example of the API.

 ## Authors